 Trainings and Education

-Addressing your knowledge gap — when it comes to Native American histories, legal rights, and issues — is the first step.
+Addressing your knowledge gap — and understanding Native American histories, legal rights, and issues — is the first step.

 The most common barrier to successful relationships with Tribal Nations and Native communities is a lack of knowledge.
 We provide trainings and educational opportunities for Tribes and their partners to develop a shared discourse from which they can build successful partnerships.